Undergraduate Courses (Under 400)

 115 Maps: Geographic Information from Babylon to Google (3).
 Introduces the science and art of map making and will lay the conceptual foundation necessary to understand how and why maps are made and used.

 120 World Regional Geography (PWAD 120) (3).
 A survey of the geographic structure of human activity in major world regions and nations.
 Emphasizes current developments related to population, urbanization, and economic activity.

 121 Geographies of Globalization (3).
 This course examines places and the connections between places to build critical understandings of the role of human geographies in global economic, political, social, and cultural systems.

 123 Cultural Geography (3).
 How population, environment, and human culture as expressed in technology and organization interact over space and time.

 124 Gender and Place: Feminist Geographies (3).
 This course explores the relationship between gender and place and introduces feminist approaches to key geographical concepts.
 We will study how places that we live in shape our gender identities and how gender relations affect our worlds.
 Topics include bodies, home, city, migration, development, nationalism, and war.

 125 Cultural Landscapes (3).
 Explores how everyday culture helps create the landscapes and places in which we live and what these landscapes tell us about ourselves.

-130 Geographical Issues in the Developing World (3).
+130 Development and Inequality: Global Perspectives (3).
 An introduction to historical and contemporary ideas about practices and meanings of development.
-Students will explore “development” in a global landscape of poverty, power and struggles over inequality.
+Students will explore “development” in a global landscape of poverty, power, and struggles over inequality..

 141 Geography for Future Leaders (3).
 In this course, students develop geographic concepts and skills and use them to navigate real-world social and environmental challenges.
 Co-taught by a physical and human geographer, the course provides students with essential building blocks for becoming active and engaged leaders and citizens in a rapidly changing world.